clairefro/rw-mycelium/README.md

 It is important that the target dir structure is a mirror of the source dir structure, and the Gitlocalize translations are configured accordingly.

-This allows builds of respective language repo sites to maintain the same path structure, only having to change the target language dir.
+This allows builds of respective language repo sites to maintain the same path structure, only having to change the target language dir on build.

 ### Adding a target language